Denton A. Cooley Pavilion

-The Denton A. Cooley Pavilion (or Cooley Pavilion) is the practice and training facility serving the men's and women's basketball teams of The University of Texas at Austin.
-The facility is named for Dr. Denton A. Cooley, a UT alumnus, basketball letterman (1939–41), and pioneering heart surgeon.
+The Denton A. Cooley Pavilion (or Cooley Pavilion) was the practice and training facility serving the men's and women's basketball teams of The University of Texas at Austin.
+The facility was named for Dr. Denton A. Cooley, a UT alumnus, basketball letterman (1939–41), and pioneering heart surgeon.

 The Cooley Pavilion opened in the fall of 2003.
 The two-level, 44,000-square-foot facility was constructed adjacent to the Erwin Center, the multipurpose, on-campus arena that serves as the home court for the Longhorn basketball teams.
 The Texas men's and women's teams have separate 9,000-square-foot practice court areas, each consisting of one full-court and one half-court practice area with seven basket stations.
 The practice facility also includes a locker room with a players' lounge, an instructional film theater, a 4,100-square-foot strength and conditioning area, an athletic training and hydrotherapy area, an academic resource and activity center, and a coaches' lounge and locker room.

 The master plan released in 2013 for the University's new Dell Medical School indicated that the Cooley Pavilion and Erwin Center would be demolished in a later phase of construction within six to fifteen years.

 Ultimately, UT announced plans to build a new basketball arena, to be named Moody Center, that is scheduled to open in 2022.
 Current plans call for Cooley Pavilion to be replaced by a new practice facility located next to Moody Center.